anteloc/componga/README.md

 Linux installation:

+Tested with: python v3.10

 ```
 pip install kivy
 pip install pyautogui
 pip install mss
 ```

+See: requirements.txt for the exact versions used for developing the app.

 Now, clone the repo for this project: